hddm-devs/hddm/docs/intro.rst

 are tested on the same task and a model is fit to explain the subject's behavior.
-Using maximum likelihood we can either fit individual models to individual subjects and neglect that they are most likely more similar than not and that what we learn from one subject could be used for inference on other subjects.
+Using maximum likelihood we can either fit individual models to individual subjects and neglect that they are most likely more similar than not.
 Alternatively, we could fit one model to all subjects and neglect the individual differences that most likely exist.
-A hierarchical model helps us to capture this specific design of our data: we can create one distribution for each individual subject parameter but let the parameters for these distributions be modeled according to a group distribution.
-This way, the individual subject distributions restrict the group distribution and vice versa.
+In both cases known structure of our data is ignored.
+Instead, we can construct a hierarchical model to more adequately capture the likely similarity structure of our data.
+Specifically, we assume that individual subject parameters are normal distributed around a group mean.
+Hierarchical Bayesian inference allows us to then estimate the individual subject parameters along with the group mean and group variance simulatenously.

 ----------------------------------------------
 Hierarchical Bayesian Drift Diffusion Modeling
 ----------------------------------------------

-The structure of our simple hierarchical DDM can be appreciated in figure 2.
+The graphical model of our hierarchical DDM can be appreciated in figure 2.

 ..  figure:: hier_model.svg

 .. _HDDM: http://github.com/twiecki/hddm
 .. _Python: http://www.python.org/